February 18, 2013

 (Crossposted from Humanities, Arts, Science, and Technology Advanced Collaboratory with permission of author)

 These Digital History projects define how existing collecting methods have been tested, challenged and reconstructed to achieve their successful outcomes.
 Each project takes the basic idea of creating an online resource on knowledge that historically hasn’t been available to interested audiences.
+The community collaborative projects are based on these general ideas.

 • A model based on acquisition, preservation and distribution of an existing cultural history parallel to, but not included in the American narrative.